 I suppose we can hope.
 But there’s the matter of the State being broke, or at least our leaders saying we are broke.
 So it isn’t looking so good for Hodges House to be restored.
 At least not at this time.

 The split level Hodges house is easily 10,000 square feet.
 Probably a good bit more.
 There is a downstairs and an upstairs.
-There are a dozen or more bedrooms and bathrooms.
+There are a dozen or more bedrooms and bathrooms all equipped with Stone Topped Vanity Units.
 As I recall, these actually looked really nice considering the time they had been untended to.

 The house features an enormous lobby, a central living area, a massive dining room and a porch and a porch kitchen (with many of the commercial sized stainless steel appliances still in place).
 There is a projection room for movie entertainment and a media room.
 Servants had their own dressing area, and storage and locker rooms.
 There is a room dedicated to clothes’ storage.
 There is a refrigerator room and a freezer room, with a separate closet room for controlling the appliances.
 There is a gigantic game room, some 20 ft by 80 ft.
 There is a mechanical room and a dry storage room, as well as a laundry far larger than any other residential laundry room I have ever seen.
 There is a flower preparation section in the house.
 There is an office.
 An auxiliary kitchen is featured, as though the other two are not enough.
 There is a breakfast room.
 Some of the bathrooms featured his and hers and dressing closets… in the fifties!
 There is a dumbwaiter elevator.
 And a service elevator.
 And the list goes on and on.
 And on some more.